Sausage and Bean Soup

 - comforting and filling

-Here are several variations and substitutes you can try.
+Here are the main ingredients with several variations and substitutes you can try.

 - Sausages:

-- Use fresh sausages (used in this recipe) such as spicy Italian sausages or Chorizo.
+- Fresh sausages (used in this recipe) such as hot Italian sausage, sweet Italian sausage or Chorizo.
 Or mild fresh farmers or garlic sausages.
-For fresh sausages, remove the meat from the casings before pan frying.
+For fresh sausages, remove the meat from the casings before pan-frying.
 Most of the fat is drained out of the sausage when you saute it which means less fat in the soup.

-- Smoked cooked sausages—such as andouille or kielbasa can be added with the simmer as no pan frying is needed.
+- Smoked cooked sausages—such as andouille or kielbasa can be added during the simmer phase as no pan frying is needed.
 Even a smoky hot dog will work.

 - Vegetables: We use onions, carrots, celery and spinach.
 Other good options are zucchini, mushrooms and green beans.

-- Pasta: Instead of orzo, try acini di pepe, baby penne, fine egg noodles, macaroni, etc. Leave out the pasta if you prefer (the soup will be thinner).
+- Pasta: I like orzo in this soup, but you can use any small pasta like acini di pepe, baby penne, fine egg noodles, macaroni, etc. Leave out the pasta if you prefer (the soup will be thinner).
 Or replace it with diced potatoes.

 - Instead of dicing the vegetables with a knife, throw them into a food processor and pulse until coarsely chopped.
 It’s fine if a few bigger pieces remain.

 - Buy cooked smoked sausage and slice it into small pieces.
-With this option, you can skip the pan fry step.
+With this option, you can skip pan-frying the sausage.

 Make Ahead

-- The sausage bean soup will keep well in the fridge in a sealed container for 4-5 days.
+- The sausage and bean soup will keep well in the fridge in an airtight container for 4-5 days.
 If it thickens up too much in the fridge, just add more broth.

 - vegetable barley soup